The aluminum-steel composite structure is an effective method to achieve lightweight vehicles.

 Fig.6 Line scan results at different rotation speeds

 As depicted in Figure 5c, there is a crack defect about 1.5 m wide at the interface when the rotation speed is 660 r/min.

 The compound layer at the interface is distributed intermittently, and the weld zone still contains a large number of fine particles.

-It needs to be kept within a certain range.
-However, if the rotation speed is too large, the heat input of the joint increases, and the thicker the intermetallic compound layer generated at the interface, the cracks are easy to occur, which greatly reduces the mechanical properties of the joint.
+However, it must remain within a specific range.
+When the rotational speed is too high, the heat input of the joint increases, leading to a thicker intermetallic compound layer at the interface.
+This causes cracks to occur, significantly decreasing the joint’s mechanical properties.